By Matthew B. Cox

 “THE DC PROSECUTORS used a known liar to convict me of a crime I’m innocent of,” says Donovan.
 He is currently petitioning the U.S. District Court in Orlando, Florida to grant him a new trial.
 “A fair trial, without the use of perjured testimony and prosecutorial misconduct.”

 Donovan spends the bulk of his time reading the documents that both the government and his own lawyer were too inept to review—slowly piecing together the scam that cost him $2 million and 17 years.
 “There’s seventeen million missing,” he tells me.
-We know how much money was reportedly lost in bad trades by Blayne, Damien and Wasendorf–although those figures are in question–and how much money the receiver stole.
+We know how much money was reportedly lost in bad trades by Sebastian, Damien and Wasendorf–although those figures are in question–and how much money the receiver stole.
 Assuming these figures can be believed, that leaves over $5 million the government never accounted for.
-“Based on my estimate,” continues Donovan, “there’s between six and ten million sitting in offshore accounts, controlled by Blayne.”
+“Based on my estimate,” continues Donovan, “there’s between six and ten million sitting in offshore accounts, controlled by Sebastian.”

 “IN THE BIG-STORE, records and accounts are usually very sketchy and kept in code, but never the less effective and accurate,” according to Professor Maurer, PhD.
 The amount of the score is never written down, however the roper, the manager and even the boost may have an idea.
 “Only the insideman knows precisely how much was taken, and this information may be jealously guarded from the other con men.”

-I’m not sure if Blayne sat between a couple tattooed skinheads convicted of manufacturing meth or gold toothed crack dealing gang members.
+I’m not sure if Sebastian sat between a couple tattooed skinheads convicted of manufacturing meth or gold toothed crack dealing gang members.
 However, I do know he was not wearing one of his signature Brioni suits and suspenders.
 He did not sit in first-class.
 He did not have a Sambuca on the rocks, his favorite anisette liqueur, or even a flat soda.
 There were no attractive flight attendants to flirt with, only angry, glaring-eyed marshals armed with shotguns.